Iterative convergence in phase-field brittle fracture computations: exact line search is all you need: Exact line search with bisection

 \begin{proposition} Let $E(\mathbf{w}) \in \mathcal{C}^2(\mathbb{R}^{N_w})$ be strictly convex and coercive.
 Further, let us denote by $\rho_n$, $n \in \mathbb{N}$, $1 \le n \le N_w$, the $n$-th eigenvalue of $\mathbf{K}_{\mathbf{w}\mathbf{w}}(\mathbf{w}) = \nabla^2 E(\mathbf{w})$.
 We assume that there exist lower and upper bounds for the eigenvalues of $\mathbf{K}_{\mathbf{w}\mathbf{w}}(\mathbf{w})$, denoted by $\rho_\mathrm{L}$ and $\rho_\mathrm{U}$, with $\rho_\mathrm{L} \leq \rho_\mathrm{U}$, i.e.,

 Then, the sequence of residual norms $\{\|\mathbf{R}_{\mathbf{w}}(\mathbf{w}^k)\| \}_{k=0}^\infty$ generated by Newton's method with exact line search converges to zero, i.e.,

-\end{proposition} We prove this proposition in Appendix~\ref{app:convergence_proof}.
-As a corollary, by strict convexity, we know that \eqref{eq:convergence_proof_result} is sufficient to show that the sequence globally converges to the unique minimizer of $E(\mathbf{w})$.
+\end{proposition} Based on the proof presented in \cite{shea2025greedy}, we prove this proposition in Appendix~\ref{app:convergence_proof}.
+As a corollary, by strict convexity and coercivity of the energy functional, we know that \eqref{eq:convergence_proof_result} is sufficient to show that the sequence globally converges to the unique minimizer of $E(\mathbf{w})$.

-\begin{remark} Based on the above, if both mechanical and damage subproblems are strictly convex, alternate minimization with exact line search is guaranteed to converge to a critical point of the energy, since: \begin{itemize} \item the alternate minimization scheme converges to a critical point of the energy \cite[Theorem~1]{bourdin_numerical_2000}, provided the mechanical and the damage subproblems are successfully solved at each staggered iteration; \item for each subproblem, Newton's method with the exact line search converges to the minimizer of the energy, Proposition~\ref{prop:convergence_proof_Newtonextls}, provided the line search minimization problem is successfully solved; \item the bisection line search converges to the minimizer of the energy along the Newton direction, Proposition~\ref{prop:bsct_convergence}. \end{itemize} \end{remark} The above does not generally hold for (I) the case of the reduced-space active set strategy where no convergence proof is available, and (II) the star-convex model with $\gamma^\star > 0$ for which the damage problem may become non-convex (see also Section~\ref{star-convex}).
+\begin{remark} Based on the above, if both mechanical and damage subproblems are strictly convex and coercive, alternate minimization with exact line search is guaranteed to converge to a critical point of the energy, since: \begin{itemize} \item the alternate minimization scheme converges to a critical point of the energy \cite[Theorem~1]{bourdin_numerical_2007}, provided the mechanical and the damage subproblems are successfully solved at each staggered iteration; \item for each subproblem, Newton's method with the exact line search converges to the minimizer of the energy, Proposition~\ref{prop:convergence_proof_Newtonextls}, provided the line search minimization problem is successfully solved; \item the bisection line search converges to the minimizer of the energy along the Newton direction, Proposition~\ref{prop:bsct_convergence}. \end{itemize} \end{remark} The above does not generally hold for (I) the case of the reduced-space active set strategy where no convergence proof is available, and (II) the star-convex model with $\gamma^\star > 0$ for which the damage problem may become non-convex (see also Section~\ref{star-convex}).
 For these two cases, we will establish the robustness of the overall solution approach empirically with numerical experiments in the following section.